Wacayang-Bangkit-2022/Documentation/README.md

 keytool -list -v -keystore <your keystore path> -alias <your alias>
 ```
 * Install [Firebase SDK](https://developer.android.com/studio/write/firebase) to your Android Studio project.
-* Download the google-service.json from your Firebase Console, and copy it to the `app` folder of your Android Studio project.
+* Download the **google-service.json** from your Firebase Console, and copy it to the `app` folder of your Android Studio project.
 3. Run or Build The App
 After you open the project, wait for the Gradle to finish building first.
 Then you can choose to build debug app by using `Run -> Run'app'`.
 Or you can build signed App by head to `Build -> Generate Signed Bundle/APK`.

-### 2. Cloud Computing

-### 3. Machine Learning